e-duran/mayordomo/README.md

 ## Synopsis

-A butler for your RSS needs, specially for sites that cannot be bothered to provide a proper RSS feed or API.
+A butler for your RSS needs, especially for sites that cannot be bothered to provide a proper RSS feed or API.

 ## Motivation